 Lets Talk Ingredients

 Chili flakes - Try finding chili flakes without the seeds.
 It'll be easier to eat later.
 Also, since the spiciness of chili flakes varies, so choose the one that suits you the best.
 I love using this Korean chili flakes as it's spicy enough for me but not too crazy for Marco.
-Also, I noticed that in time the garlic chili oil gets spicier.
+Also, I noticed that in time the chili garlic oil gets spicier.

 Oil - I love to use roasted peanut oil.
 It has that smokey touch to it.
 Use a mild flavoured oil so that it doesn't over power the whole thing.
 Olive oil, for example, is not really recommended.
 You could though, your choice.